🔐 ZK-Auth Pattern 2

 3. Live Database View (What is actually stored)

 Below is a live fetch of your row in the SQLite database.
-Notice that neither your password nor the direct hash (h₁) is stored.
+Notice that neither your password nor the request-scoped Argon2id output is stored.

 Loading...